OPEC+ meeting delayed as Saudi Arabia and Russia row over oil price collapse: sources

 Asked if he was considering tariffs on Saudi oil, Trump said late on Friday: “Tariffs are a way of evening the score ...
 Am I doing it now?
 No. Am I thinking about imposing it as of this moment?
 No. But if we’re not treated fairly it’s certainly a tool in the toolbox.”

-Additional reporting by Olesya Astakhova, Ahmad Ghaddar and Laila Kearney; Writing by Alex Lawler; Editing by Sandra Maler, Helen Popper and David Clarke
+Additional reporting by Olesya Astakhova, Ahmad Ghaddar and Laila Kearney; Writing by Alex Lawler; Editing by Sandra Maler, Helen Popper, David Clarke and Richard Chang